 One of the chief complaints of women as they age is the appearance of their hair.
 Thinning hair in older women is something that many just accept as the way of life.
-What was once lush becomes drier, thinner, and with less volume.
-There are several possible causes for hair growing thinner as one ages, some of which can be easily remedied.
+What was once lush becomes drier, thinner, and less voluminous.
+There are several possible causes for hair becoming thinner as one ages, some of which can be helped.

 Hormonal Changes – the Most Common Reason for Thinning Hair in Older Women